IBMStreams/streamsx.tutorial.teda/docs/2.0.0/Module-12/index.markdown

 The configuration and customization consists of the following tasks:

 1. Configure the exported streams
-2. Build the application importing the tuples from ITE application
+2. Build the application to import the tuples from ITE application

 ## Configure the exported streams